enyu0226/Stock-RL/README.md

 In order to to model the stock trading problem as a RL problem, we would need to define it as as a MDP.
 The formulated MDP is solved using Actor Critic.
 The environment is the platform of exchanges, both humans and other trading machine alike.
-The agent is our stock trading bot
+The agent is our stock trading bot.
 The actions are buy, sell/short, do nothing signal.
-The rewards are increased financial return, possibly as a result increased moving trend average.
+The rewards are increased financial return, possibly as a result of upward moving trend average.

 ## Why Actor Critic?

-Actor Critic Algorithm is chosen over Deep Q Learning since it incorporates the advantages from both value and policy-based model, namely increasing stability of training and also faster convergence.
-The value of state function is calculated and approximated by the critic neural network and it is used as a baseline to subtract from the approximated value of state-action pair of a optimal Q-function that is computed by the actor neural network in order to obtain the advantage of each action, such a strategy is used to solve the problem of high variance that is introduced to the policy gradient during experience gathering training phase.
+Actor Critic Algorithm is chosen over Deep Q Learning since it incorporates the advantages from both value-based and policy-based model, which increases stability of training and also leads to faster convergence.
+The value of state function is calculated and approximated by the critic neural network and it is used as a baseline/mean to subtract from the approximated value of state-action pair of a optimal Q-function that is computed by the actor neural network in order to obtain the advantage of each action, such a strategy is used to solve the problem of high variance that is introduced to the policy gradient during experience gathering training phase.

 The model only gives buy, sell/short and do nothing signal.
 It does not take into starting account balance and only one stock can be purchase or sold for the duration of the episode.